manticoresoftware/manticoresearch/manual/Integration/Kafka.md

 <!-- example kafka_listing -->

-To list and inspect the configuration of sources and materialized views within Manticore Search, use the following commands:
+To view sources and materialized views in Manticore Search, use these commands:
-- `SHOW SOURCES`: Lists all the sources configured in the system.
+- `SHOW SOURCES`: Lists all configured sources.
 - `SHOW MVS`: Lists all materialized views.
-- `SHOW MV view_table`: Provides comprehensive details about a specific materialized view.
+- `SHOW MV view_table`: Shows detailed information on a specific materialized view.

 <!-- intro -->